RichardXW/dify-financial-markdown-chunker/README.md

 This repository contains a generic proof-of-concept Dify plugin for chunking mixed financial Markdown documents, including narrative text, lists, and tables.

 This is a personal technical prototype.
-It is not an official AIA/友邦 product, is not affiliated with or endorsed by AIA/友邦, and contains no real company documents, customer data, credentials, or confidential business information.

 ## Download